Try this Tangy and Delicious Beet Green Sauerkraut

 There’s really not a right way to chop the beet leaves; just make sure they’re a size that makes sense for forking into your mouth!

-Combine the beet greens in a large bowl with the salt.
-I used sea salt; don’t use iodized salt or one that’s been treated with an anti-clumping agent.
+Combine the beet greens in a large bowl with the sea salt.

 Coriander seed is totally optional, but adding it gives this beet green sauerkraut a nice flavor.